-I started off this project with brainstorming the vibe, look, and feel the video will convey.
-A mood board is a method that helps create visual representation of what the aesthetic look and tone of the design would be by compiling a digital montage of images, colors, text blurbs, etc. To convey a dystopian and pessimistic nature of how human behavior is affecting the earth, I decided to use images of paper/plastic trash and packaging we produce every day, animals and nature threatened by the crisis, as well as some impactful and emotional texts - “no nature, no future."
+I started off this project by brainstorming the vibe, look, and feel the video will convey.
+A mood board is a method that helps create a visual representation of what the aesthetic look and tone of the design would be by compiling a digital montage of images, colors, text blurbs, etc. To convey a dystopian and pessimistic nature of how human behavior is affecting the earth, I decided to use images of paper/plastic trash and packaging we produce every day, animals and nature threatened by the crisis, as well as some impactful and emotional texts - “no nature, no future."

 What helps the climate crisis might not be technology per se.
-It might be something very simple but meaninful.
+It might be something simple but meaninful.

 |When / Where / Who||

 At the starting point, while introducing the problem space, the audience's emotions will be neutral, sad, and frustrated.
-From the mid point where Grow Together brings to life, the audience's experience will shift to fun, exciting, and motivational.
+From the midpoint where Grow Together brings to life, the audience's experience will shift to fun, exciting, and motivational.

 After brainstorming the design idea, I created a storyboard to visualize how the video conveys each scene of the story.

-Along with the storyboard, I developed a full shot list of the video with information about each frame such as sound, dialogue, transitions, mood, etc. The combination of storyboard and shot list helped me during shooting by informing me every shot I needed to film in each location and how it should be filmed in detail.
+Along with the storyboard, I developed a full shot list of the video with information about each frame such as sound, dialogue, transitions, mood, etc. The combination of the storyboard and shot list helped me during shooting by informing me of every shot I needed to film in each location and how it should be filmed in detail.

-I had a in-class peer critique session in HCDE 526 class and received feedback on my storyboard and shot lists from 3 classmates as well as my professor.
+I had an in-class peer critique session in HCDE 526 class and received feedback on my storyboard and shot lists from 3 classmates as well as my professor.
 Here are some key design decisions that I made:

 I mapped out the story in a way that it effectively took the audience to an emotional journey and kept the story fun and interesting.
 I utilized the three-act structure (context, problem, resolution) to increase the audience engagement and drive their emotions and actions.